Delirium

 What is delirium?

 It is confusion that comes on quickly over a matter of hours.
 It may affect one’s thinking, attention, and behavior.
-It is a serious problem that will often get better.
-Sometimes it does not get better.
-People with delirium are not crazy, and it is not the same as dementia.
+Often it will get better, but sometimes it does not.
+It is not the same as dementia.

 What signs of delirium might a person have?